-- 4 cups tomato sauce or tomato puree of choice
+- 32 ounces (4 cups) tomato sauce or tomato puree of choice

 - 1 teaspoon garlic powder

 - ½ teaspoon sea salt

 - Spiralize your zucchini using your Veggie Bullet or spiralizer of choice.
 Place them in a colander inside a large bowl and generously sprinkle the zucchini with salt.
 Toss them with your hands and set aside.
 If working ahead, you may do this step several hours prior to cooking.
 The longer they sit, the more water will drain.
 If not working ahead, let them sit in the salt for at least 30 minutes.

 - Meanwhile, add the walnuts and sun dried tomatoes to your food processor and pulse until a crumbly texture is achieved.
-Do not over process.
-Transfer to your sauce pot or deep skillet.
+Do not over process, you want it chunky.
+Transfer to a deep skillet.